LynchJosh/Final_Project-/README.md

 Market close trends by day
 Communication Protocols
 We will be using Slack for our frequent communication and arranging recurring Zoom meets for overall project build.

+We are in the process of adding CSV files to show our data and some basic machine learning techniques.
+We plan to use these files to train and test our machine learning models.
+Once we have the data, we will preprocess it and split it into training and testing sets.
+Then we will use various machine learning algorithms, such as linear regression and decision trees, to train and test our models.

+We will also use techniques such as cross-validation to evaluate the performance of our models and to tune the hyperparameters.
+Once we have trained and tested our models, we will use them to make predictions on new data.

+Please note that this work is currently in progress, and we may encounter some errors along the way.
+We will do our best to address any issues that arise and to produce accurate and reliable results.